santi-g-s/santi-g-s/README.md

 You can also read some of my work on my [Medium](https://medium.com/@santiagogarciasantos).

-I am also working on UI design and webdev at [Hack4Impact](https://github.com/hack4impact-upenn).
+I am project manager and tech lead at [Hack4Impact](https://github.com/hack4impact-upenn).

 Feel free to reach out for anything at santiag0@wharton.upenn.edu